LinusDikomey/eyelang/README.md

 # eyelang

-A basic programming language.
+A basic statically typed systems-level programming language.
 The compiler is written in rust using LLVM as its backend.
 A simple unoptimized x86_64 backend is also on it's way.

 ## Ideas